MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel-8-to-9-saphana-sapapps.md

     sudo reboot
     ```

-7. After the VM is started and running, do the following things:

-    1. Make sure that the SAP HANA systems and all SAP processes are stopped on it.
-    2. Make sure the SAP HANA file systems are mounted.
+7. After the VM is started and running, make sure that the SAP HANA systems and all SAP processes are stopped on it.
+Also make sure the SAP HANA file systems are mounted.

-    3. Temporarily disable antivirus software to prevent the upgrade from failing.
+8. Temporarily disable antivirus software to prevent the upgrade from failing.

-    4. Before running the `leapp preupgrade` command, disable any configuration management systems with a client-server architecture (such as Puppet, Salt, or Chef) or an agentless architecture (such as Ansible).
+9. Before running the `leapp preupgrade` command, disable any configuration management systems with a client-server architecture (such as Puppet, Salt, or Chef) or an agentless architecture (such as Ansible).

-8. Install the leapp utility.
+10. Install the leapp utility.

     ```bash
     sudo dnf install leapp-upgrade